What Bit Me?!? (Identifying Bug and Spider Bites)

 Bed bug bites don’t work the way most people think.
 The little red circles you see are a histamine response that might happen in a few minutes, a few days, or not at all, depending on your level of sensitivity.

-The marks themselves can appear as tiny red circles, but they can also be accompanied by a rash or itchiness.
+The marks themselves usually appear as tiny red circles, but can also be accompanied by a rash or itchiness.
 In some cases, the spots will swell while they might be flat at other times.

 Because of their lack of claws, bed bugs will only go after exposed skin, so seeing marks under your pajamas can be an easy way to rule bed bugs out.